Tikal with Kids

 From the Grand Plaza you can walk past Temple III (Temple of the Jaguar Priest) and along a narrow jungle path to Temple IV (The Temple of the two-headed snake).
 The jungle is so dense that you can’t see very far either side but this part of the fun!
 Look out for the incredible twisted rope vines, giant mushrooms and “Faraway Trees”, the kind that Enid Blyton wrote about.
 No doubt your jungle walk will be accompanied by the sound of howler monkeys.

 Temple IV is the tallest temple in Tikal at 70m but it is definitely worth the climb!
 From here you can see Temples I, II and III punctuate the jungle canopy and then nothing else for miles.
-The views are like nothing either of us have ever seen – simply breathtaking!
+The views are like nothing I’ve ever seen – simply breathtaking!
 Star Wars fans might recognise the view, it was used as a filming location for Yavin 4 in Star Wars: Episode IV A New Hope.

-When Victoria first visited Tikal some 20 years ago, you had to climb the stone steps of the temple to reach the top.
+Once upon a time, you had to climb the temple’s stone steps to reach the top.
 Today, however, there’s a safer and more child-friendly set of wooden stairs at the back of the temple.

 At the bottom of the stairs is a shaded cabana with a drinks stall where you can reward yourself with an ice cold Gallo beer post-climb, plus drinks and crisps for the kids.

-It’s absolutely possible to take kids to Tikal.
-For me, Tikal was actually our easiest day of our Guatemalan holiday with our toddler!
+Yes!
+Tikal is an amazing place to take the kids.
+For me, Tikal was actually the easiest day of our Guatemalan holiday with our toddler!
 For kids, the site of this ancient civilisation is one big outdoor adventure playground and they all loved it.
 There are a couple of things to be aware of:

 - Climbing temples: Climbing the temples that are open to visitors (not all of them are) involves a lot of steps.
 Be prepared!
 The highest temple, Temple IV, is accessed by a wooden staircase with railings, which makes it a lot easier and safer to climb.
 But be aware that there are no railings at the top of Temple IV so keep an eye on your kids!